vaibhavsagar/resume/resume.md

 - Developing and supporting our custom cloud platform \hfill _Nix/NixOS_
 - Practicing reproducible, immutable, and functional infrastructure
-- Engineering for high availability and zero downtime
-- Participating in an on-call rotation on a small team
 - Spoke at linux.conf.au, !!Con, and YOW!
 Lambda Jam

 ### Software Engineer at Agileware \hfill January 2015--March 2016 ###